-- 1) Advisor and student notify the dissertation committee about the student's readiness to begin the comprehensive exam - 2) Advisor and dissertation committee design an exam problem which will challenge the student but not be directly related to their main research - 3) The exam problem is sent to the student via email with all committee members, the graduate program director, and the graduate program coordinator copied for record keeping purposes.
+- 1) Advisor and student notify the dissertation committee about the student's readiness to begin the comprehensive exam. - 2) Advisor and dissertation committee design an exam problem which will challenge the student but not be directly related to their main research. - 3) The exam problem is sent to the student via email with all committee members, the graduate program director, and the graduate program coordinator copied for record keeping purposes.
 This will begin the 30-day countdown - 4) The student will have 30 days to write a research proposal on the assigned exam problem.
-The format for this proposal must be from one of the following major funding agencies: National Science Foundation (NSF), National Institute of Health (NIH), ADD OTHERS.
-See addendum III for links to templates and examples. - 5) At the end of the 30 days, the student will submit their written comprehensive exam to their full committee via email while copying the grad director and grad coordinator for official record keeping purposes. - 6) The committee will then review the written exam, offer comments, and inform the student if they are ready to move forward with the oral defense.
+The format for this proposal must be from one of the following major funding agencies: National Science Foundation (NSF) or National Institute of Health (NIH). - 5) At the end of the 30 days, the student will submit their written comprehensive exam to their full committee via email while copying the grad director and grad coordinator for official record keeping purposes. - 6) The committee will then review the written exam, offer comments, and inform the student if they are ready to move forward with the oral defense.